-Marketing instruments are tools used not only in the customer acquisition process.
-The key word here is "process" - marketing involves a series of activities that can help a company achieve its goals.
-And these may be different.
-How do marketing instruments help in getting them?
-Let's check.
+Marketing instruments are tools used for more than just the customer acquisition process.
+The key word here is 'process' - marketing encompasses a series of activities that can help a company achieve its goals.
+And these can vary.
+How do marketing instruments help to acquire them?
+Let's find out.

-The company's goal may be, among others attracting, attracting and retaining customers, increasing sales and profits and / or enhancing the brand image.
-Marketing instruments change with marketing which is a living and dynamic field.
-Proves concept evolution over time.
+The company's objectives may include attracting, attracting and retaining customers, increasing sales and profits and/or enhancing brand image.
+Marketing instrumentse are changing along with marketing, which is a living and dynamic field.
+This is evidenced by concept evolution over time.
 However, the fundamental basis of marketing is still the 4P concept, on which every marketing campaign should be based.
 I guess every one public relations agency he will agree.

 Which marketing instruments to use?